 Figure 3.2: Reference Systems of the robot

-3.1.1 Legs degrees of freedom
+3.2.1 Leg degrees of freedom

-Each leg has a chain of articulations, as shown in figure 3.4.
-The legs degrees of freedom are used indirectly towards the support points, so we introduce this concept.
+Each leg has a chain of articulations, as shown in figure 3.3.
+The leg degrees of freedom are used to detect the robot support points, so we introduce this concept first.